Sticky Tickets - Online Ticketing and Event Registration

 The site has been built using ASP.NET and MS SQL.
 The site utilises an infrastructure that can handle massive growth with any decrease in performance.

-The site itself has been custom built to handle the specific (and changing needs) of our market.
-In other areas of the business we utilise as much off the shelf software as possible.
-Salesforce.com has probably been the most useful out of the box solution for handing enquiries, opportunities and customer support.
+The site itself has been custom-built to handle the specific (and changing needs) of our market.
+In other areas of the business, we utilise as much off-the-shelf software as possible.
+Salesforce.com has probably been the most useful out-of-the-box solution for handling enquiries, opportunities and customer support.

 • What’s your thought on being an entrepreneur?
 How tough it is to start a venture in Australia?